Pinggy-io/pinggy_website/content/blog/securely_accessing_remote_servers_with_ssh_proxyjump_and_jump_hosts.md

 ## What is SSH ProxyJump

-In the past, in order to use a Jump Host it was necessary to open an SSH connection to the Jump Host then start another SSH connection to the target server.
-The above process was tire Some people even experience some pains and stresse This was cumbersome and inefficient.
-Originally, there was no easy way to include one or more Jump Hosts in the SSH handling, except for rather complicated configurations involving the use of local port forwarding and more; but the ProxyJump option was added in OpenSSH 7.3 and allows for simple direct input of the desired one or more Jump Hosts through the SSH command or into the SSH configuration file.{{< link href="https://www.openssh.com/txt/release-7.3" >}} Learn more about ProxyJump in the OpenSSH release notes for version 7.3 {{</ link>}}.
+In the past, Previously, when using a Jump Host, it was necessary to first establish an SSH connection to the Jump Host and then initiate another SSH connection to the target server.
+This process was often tedious and inefficient, causing frustration for many users.
+Prior to the introduction of ProxyJump, there was no simple way to specify one or more Jump Hosts in the SSH connection process, requiring complex configurations such as local port forwarding.
+However, with the release of OpenSSH 7.3, the ProxyJump option was introduced, allowing users to easily specify Jump Hosts directly in the SSH command or configuration file, streamlining the connection process. {{< link href="https://www.openssh.com/txt/release-7.3" >}} Learn more about ProxyJump in the OpenSSH release notes for version 7.3 {{</ link>}}.

+{{< image "securely_accessing_remote_servers_with_ssh_proxyjump_and_jump_hosts/ ssh_proxyjump.webp" "SSH ProxyJump" >}}

 **Basic Syntax**: